BMW South Africa

-BMW South Africa (Pty) Ltd. is an automobile manufacturer based in Rosslyn, South Africa.
-The company is part of the BMW group.
+BMW South Africa (Pty) Ltd. is an automobile manufacturer based in Midrand, South Africa, with a factory in Rosslyn, Gauteng, and an IT hub in Pretoria.
+The company is part of the BMW group, a global, German vehicle manufacturer.

 History

 As early as 1929, the first BMW motorcycle was imported to South Africa by a private individual.
 The first cars of the brand in 1952 was a BMW 501.

 However, the assembly of BMW automobiles did not begin until 1968 by Praetor Monteerders in Rosslyn.
 The company also assembled Jeep models.
-In 1970, BMW bought shares in Praetor Monteerders to completely take it over in 1975, thus establishing BMW South Africa, and was also the first BMW plant outside of Germany.
+In 1970, BMW bought shares in Praetor Monteerders to completely take it over in 1975, thus establishing BMW South Africa, and was also the first BMW plant outside of Germany, at a cost of over R10 billion.

-After an investment of 3.5 billion rand at the beginning of the new millennium, the Rosslyn plant was regarded as the most modern automobile plant in the southern hemisphere.
+After an investment of R3.5 billion at the beginning of the new millennium, the Rosslyn plant was regarded as the most modern automobile plant in the Southern Hemisphere.

+By the 1980s, the Rosslyn plant was producing vehicles for both local and export markets, and had established itself as one of the most productive manufacturing sites in BMW's network, producing thousands of vehicles annually.

+In the late 1990s and early 2000s, BMW South Africa began producing the 3 Series model, which became one of the most popular and highly exported models produced at the group's Rosslyn plant.
+The local production of the 3 Series further solidified South Africa’s importance within BMW’s global operations, and the plant’s capacity continued to grow to meet international demand.

+In 2006, the BMW Group in South Africa had the largest market share outside Germany, with 7.8% (2006).
+This figure subsequently dropped to about 3% in 2023.

+Around three quarters of BMW South Africa's production was exported in 2011.
+The production was limited to the 3 series.

+In 2015, BMW South Africa moved into new headquarters in Midrand.
+The building also contains the company's Financial Services division, as well as an on-site training center.

+BMW made an investment of R6 billion in 2018, to upgrade the Rosslyn plant for the production of the then-new X3 model.
+This allowed the Rosslyn plant to cater to growing global demand for SUVs.